Brian-Co/MyProfile/README.md

 # MyProfile

-Test app to create an account and check user profile with features including:
+A test app to create an account and check user profile with features including:

 - Create account screen with email and password formatting checks.
 - tableView with dynamically sized tableView cells.